Our world-class hosted accommodation services are expanding. Visit New Zealand Homestay today!

 Halal food is difficult to find:

-Note: there are a few variations of this label, depending on the standard of the venue the food was prepared.
-For more information about the label, visit halalfood.com.au
+Note: There are a few variations of this label depending on the standard of the venue the food was prepared.
+For more information, visit halalfood.com.au.
+The website has a handy product directory where you can search for products and availability at Australian supermarkets.

 Vegetarian or vegan options are always halal: